 Puffer Pond is located about smack dab in the center of this loop.
 Aside from a bit of elevation change on one end, the distance isn't much different to do the loop rather than go out and back, but we'll leave that decision up to you.
+This is part of the Siamese Ponds Wilderness and the Siamese ponds themselves are Puffer Pond, Puffer Mountain, Chimney Mountain, Auger Falls, and Thirteenth Lake.

 How to get there